Search Railroad Sites For:

 Jewett, Ohio.

-The Wheeling & Lake Erie line then heads south to Pittsburgh Jct near Cadiz with some of our train chasers below.
+As we passed over the Wheeling & Lake Erie line, heading south to Pittsburgh Junction, we spotted some of the train chasers photographing us from below.

-At Panhandle, the line to Apex where a limestone mine has been turned into trash dump being used for garbage from New Jersey.
+At Panhandle, we passed the line to Apex where a limestone mine has been turned into trash dump for garbage from New Jersey.

 Structures near Fernwood, Ohio.

-Before the Gould Tunnel there was a spur.
-On it was the Ohio Central 271, the ex Amtrak F-40PH which once the train was by us it would come out onto the mainline and pull the train backwards until it cleared the switch.
-Then the 271 pushed us forward again.
+Before the Gould Tunnel, there was a spur on which sat Ohio Central 271, a former Amtrak F40PH.
+Once the train had passed the spur, we stopped and the 7220 was uncoupled.
+Then the 271 came out onto the mainline and pulled the train backwards until it cleared the switch.
+Once clear of the switch, the 7220 backed onto the spur.
+Then the 271 pushed us forward.

-Next the Ohio Central 7220 after we had cleared the switch the unit now being short hood forward couples was put on the west end of our train to led us back.
+Beyond the switch and the 7220, now being short hood forward, coupled onto the west end of our train to lead us back.

 Our train then backed towards the Gould Tunnel.